FishingBowl168/Marketing-Campaign-Analysis/README.md

 ## Outcome and what can the seller do to improve:
-1, add the recommendation system (generated from knn) to their website 2, meat and wine bring the most revenue
+1. add the recommendation system (generated from knn) to their website
+2. meat and wine bring the most revenue
-3,a focus on websites and online promotions may work well in improving revenue for company 4, campaigns did better than deals though it decreased over time.
+3. a focus on websites and online promotions may work well in improving revenue for company
+4. campaigns did better than deals though it decreased over time.
 Companies can improve on promotions and make them more appealing to ensure continued participation

 ## what did we learn from this project?: